jerryhgladinet/docs/deploy/source/chapter08.rst

 For the load balancing to work, all the worker nodes have to be on the same DNS domain and same level of sub domain (for example, they can be covered by same SSL wildcard certificate, such as \*.acme.com).
 The load balancing requires at least two worker nodes.

-*	Install the CentreStack server on the first worker node machine.
+*	Install the |prodname| server on the first worker node machine.
 Reboot and setup the cluster admin account.

 .. note::

   We recommend you setup and configure the first node and make sure it runs smoothly first, before you setup and install the second node.

-*	Install the CentreStack server on all the other work nodes.
+*	Install the |prodname| server on all the other work nodes.

   On the database configuration window, use the same database server as the first installation.